Kevinlearynet/WordPress-AngularJS-Plugin/tutorial.md

 ## <a name="wordpress-plugin"></a>WordPress Plugin

-To begin we need to start with a fresh WordPress plugin, which I'm assuming you know how to setup.
-If not then I recommend reading the [detailed plugin guidelines](https://developer.wordpress.org/plugins/wordpress-org/detailed-plugin-guidelines/) provided on WordPress.org.
-The plugin will serve as a backend to our angular app, handling the following tasks:
+To begin we we'll start by creating a fresh WordPress plugin.
+I'm assuming you know how to do this already, but if not then I recommend reading the [detailed plugin guidelines](https://developer.wordpress.org/plugins/wordpress-org/detailed-plugin-guidelines/) provided on WordPress.org.
+This plugin will serve as a backend to our angular app, and will handling the following logic for us:

 1. Add routing rules to WordPress for serving custom API endpoints
 2. Add routing rules to WordPress to load our base app index template at `/wordpress-angular-plugin/**`.
 The trailing wildcard is critical for supporting HTML5 pushState routing within our Angular app.